-- A. Product #1: Recommendations for Board consideration regarding adjustments to the CEO's compensation and benefits package.
-To be presented to the Board in a timely manner to allow final action to be taken by the Spring meeting each year.
-Accompanying the recommendations, data as to comparable compensation for similarly qualified persons in comparable positions. - Product #2: Contemporaneous documentation and recordkeeping with respect to the deliberations and decisions regarding CEO compensation. - Product #3: If directed by the Board, may commission a review by an independent consulting firm to evaluate PSIA-AASI's key executive compensation program against the competitive market. - B. Composition: Board Chair plus two Board members chosen by the Board at the Winter Board meeting.
+A. Product #1: Recommendations for Board consideration regarding adjustments to the CEO's compensation and benefits package are to be presented to the Board in a timely manner to allow final action to be taken by the Spring/Summer meeting each year.
+Accompanying the recommendations, data as to comparable compensation for similarly qualified persons in comparable positions.

+Product #2: Contemporaneous documentation and recordkeeping with respect to the deliberations and decisions regarding CEO compensation.

+Product #3: If directed by the Board, may commission a review by an independent consulting firm to evaluate PSIA-AASI's key executive compensation program against the competitive market.

+B. Composition: Board Chair to be committee chair and two Board members